-PIONEER PR-8210A CONVERSION
+PIONEER PR-8210 TO PR-8210-A CONVERSION

-Written & developed by Andrew Hepburn - 25 March 2002
+Written and developed by Andrew Hepburn - 25 March 2002

-This document will help you transplant parts from a non-working Pioneer PR-8210A into a working PR-8210 player.
-The operation is fairly simple, and I have done this myself and verified that the modified player works with a Williams Star Rider board set.
+This document will help you transplant parts from a non-working Pioneer PR-8210-A laserdisc player into a working PR-8210 player, to convert it to PR-8210-A. The procedure is fairly simple, and I have done this myself and verified that the modified player works with a Star Rider boardset.

 If you are unsure what any of the terms used in this document refer to or do not understand sections of this document, make sure you find out!
 Do not attempt anything in this document unless you know what you are doing!
-The information in this document is believed to be correct, and works fine for the author.
+The information in this document is believed to be correct and works fine for the author.
 I cannot guarantee that this will work for you and I am not responsible for any damage you may cause to your laserdisc players.

 IMPORTANT NOTES BEFORE YOU BEGIN

-After removing parts from your PR-8210A player, it may not be possible to go backwards and put the player back together properly.
-The reason for this is we will be cutting and removing the power cord from the PR-8210A player, which could prove very difficult to reattach if you change your mind.
+After removing parts from your PR-8210-A player, it may not be possible to go backwards and put the player back together properly.
+The reason for this is we will be cutting and removing the power cord from the PR-8210-A player, which could prove very difficult to reattach if you change your mind.

-The PR-8210 player is missing one hole in it's inside metal casing where the wires for the PR-8210A connector need to go.
-In order to provide room for these wires, it may be necessary to cut a small section of the back of your PR-8210 player above its back connector plate.
+The PR-8210 player is missing one hole in its inside metal casing where the wires for the PR-8210-A connector need to go.
+In order to provide room for these wires, it may be necessary to cut a small section of the back of the PR-8210 player above its back connector plate.

 When finished, your new player will have two back connector plates.
-The regular PR-8210 back connector plate will provide the video and audio as usual.
-The PR-8210A connector plate will be hanging off of the back of the player and only the Centronics connector on it will be functional.
+The regular PR-8210 back connector plate will provide the video and audio as usual, and the PR-8210-A connector plate will be hanging off the back of the player, and only the Centronics connector on it will be functional.

-If you want to use your PR-8210 player for multiple games (such as MACH3), you can still use the "remote control" jack on the back of the PR-8210 to control the player.
+If you want to use your PR-8210 player for multiple games (such as M.A.C.H.
+3), you can still use the "remote control" jack on the back of the PR-8210 to control the player.